Bukashk0zzz/BitbucketSteroids/README.md

 - Files tree view

 ## Installing
+The best way to get the latest version is to [download the release file](https://github.com/bukashk0zzz/BitbucketSteroids/releases/latest) from GitHub.
-The extension is not available on the Safari Extensions Gallery they require to pay 100$ every year.
+The extension is not available on the Safari Extensions Gallery they require to pay 100$ every year for that(
-Manual installation:
-- Enable developer mode in Safari settings
-- Open Develop->Show Extension Builder
-- Add Extension and install it

 ## Usage